slimphp/Slim-Website/docs/index.md

 Every Slim app route is given the current Request and Response objects as arguments to its callback routine.
 These objects implement the popular [PSR 7](/docs/concepts/value-objects.html) interfaces.
-The Slim app route can inspect or the manipulate these objects as necessary.
+The Slim app route can inspect or manipulate these objects as necessary.
 Ultimately, each Slim app route **MUST** return a PSR 7 Response object.

 ## Bring your own components